silentwhaleluo/Database-Notes/SSIS.md

 ## Project Security (before deployment)
 - In project level and package level, the security level must be same (the password also have to be same)

 - Security in SSISDB catalog on three level.
-Roles can be defined  on 3 level (right click open properties
+Roles can be defined  on 3 level (right click open properties)
 	1. Folder
 	2. Project
 	3. Environment
 	- SSIS catalog (project) ???
 		- public role
 		- SSIS andministrators
+	- Roles
+		- ssis_admin
+		- ssis_cluster_executor
 - Project / package Encryption
 	- **"PackagePassword"**
 	- **ProtectionLevel**
 		- Do not save sensitive
 		- Encrypt sensitive with user key (login information of the user)
 		- Encrypt sensitive with passward
-		- Encrypt all with user key
+		- Encrypt all with user key (user login and password)
 		- Encrypt all with password
 	- Steps
 		1. **Package property** -\> "PackagePassword"